Content

 If you’re wondering what foods help men lose weight, protein is one of them.

 Most people don’t have trouble getting enough protein to support general wellness.
-However, increasing your protein intake could help your weight loss plan.
+However, increasing your protein intake could support your weight loss plan.

 Eating more protein can help you feel fuller for longer between meals.
 This may help with men’s weight loss by reducing cravings and preventing overeating.

-A balance of protein, carbs and fats is essential for health and weight loss.
+A balance of protein, carbs, and healthy fats is essential for overall health and weight loss.
 But if you want to bump up your protein intake, try foods like:

 Fish